-Air pollution is the fastest-growing pollution on our planet, and it is so bad that the World Health Organization (WHO) estimates that 90% of humanity breathes polluted air.
+Air pollution is the fastest-growing pollution on our planet.
+It is so bad that the World Health Organization (WHO) estimates that 90% of humanity breathes polluted air.
 From first-world cities to small villages, air pollution harms humans and animals.
 The leading cause of air pollution is businesses that run factories, manufacture vehicles and burn toxic fossil fuels.
 These businesses try their best to create the products they intend to without realising the effect on the environment.
-As a result, air pollution slowly but surely affects the way we breathe and damages the ozone layer protecting us from the sun’s heat.

-Many environmental organisations monitor the pollution caused by business and the effect on the environment.
-When a business is liable for a certain amount of air pollution, the environmental organisations and the government have the full right to sue the company and stop their business activities.
-For instance, there is an ongoing lawsuit against automakers BMW in Germany for refusing to tighten carbon emissions goals.
+Many environmental organisations monitor the pollution caused by businesses and its effect on the environment.
+When a business is liable for a certain amount of air pollution, the environmental organisations and the government have the full right to sue the company.
+For instance, there is an ongoing lawsuit against automaker BMW in Germany for refusing to tighten carbon emissions goals.
 The non-government organisation (NGO) believes that the famous automobile company does not respect and follow German climate change rules and targets.
-A case like this can ruin a company’s reputation and possible income, as the general public will not purchase their products due to the air pollution it may cause or is already causing.
+A case like this can ruin a company’s reputation and possible income.
+As the general public will not purchase their products due to the air pollution caused.

-Environmental insurance for such cases is a great asset as the insurer will pay for any claim against the business and help provide funds to allow the company to defend itself in court.
-Additionally, a business that has purchased environmental insurance will also be connected to environment experts by the insurer to get advice on how to plan their future environmental goals to meet the country’s carbon emission target.
+Environmental insurance for such cases is a great asset for responsible businesses.
+The insurer will pay for any claim against the business and help provide funds to allow the company to defend itself in court.
+Additionally, the insurance will provide connections to environmental experts.
+These experts will advise on how to plan business environmental goals to meet the country’s carbon emission target.
 Finally, a business must respect the public around them and the environment to gain a better brand image for a better tomorrow.

 Many businesses have been sued or fined by environmental firms due to their part in water pollution.
-If not dealt with quickly, these cases can cost a company a large sum of financial loss and reputation damage.
+These cases can cost a company a large sum of financial loss and reputation damage if not dealt with quickly.
 For example, in august 2021, China reported oil spills off the coast after tanker bulk carriers collided.
 These two companies will be liable for the oil spill, marine fine and clean-up costs.
 The costs will add up to a significant amount that the business will have to pay to keep operating and avoid reputation loss.

 These instances are why environmental insurance is crucial.
 The insurance will cover all the claims related to the accident and the fines.
-In addition, the insurance provides clean-up costs for the business to fix the mistakes they may have caused, which will benefit the environment and stop harmful contaminations that the company could have caused.
+In addition, the insurance provides clean-up costs for the business to fix the mistakes they may have caused.
+The cleanup will benefit the environment and stop harmful contaminations that the company could have caused.

 When a business has created some form of pollution in the environment: it is always the third party affected first.
 Third-party include the customers/clients, public living near the production site, and the area’s property.
 Third-party damage can be bodily injuries or property damage due to pollution caused by business activity.
-A business will always be liable if a third party is affected by the pollution their company has created.
+A business will always be liable if a third party is affected by its actions.
 In these cases, the business will pay for medical care, repair, compensation and more.

 For example, if a small village has noticed that more and more children are falling sick due to the air pollution caused by a factory nearby.
-The citizen of the town has full rights to sue the company and demand compensation for their illness.
-The company will have to pay the compensation costs and may have to temporally shut down to improve their process, which will fit the environmental needs.
-The example will cost the business a significant financial loss due to the compensation fees and production shut down.
+The town’s citizen has full rights to sue the company and demand compensation for their illness.
+The company will have to pay the compensation costs and may have to temporally shut down.
+Additionally, the business will need to improve its process, to fit the environmental needs.
+The example will cost the business significant financial loss and reputation damage.

-When a third party is affected, environmental insurance will pay for the bodily injuries or property damage.
+Environmental insurance will help pay for third-party bodily injuries or property damage.
 Additionally, the insurance company will also provide business interruption costs to operate again in the future without losing too much income.
-Therefore, environmental insurance can save a business considerable money and brand value when the problems are solved quickly and effectively.
+Environmental insurance can save a business considerable money and brand value when the problems are solved quickly and effectively.

 Long-Term Protection (Gradual Pollution)

-There are times that pollution may not be noticed instantly and may be harmful over gradual time.
-This pollution is known as gradual pollution and is as bad as any other sudden pollution.
+Sometimes, pollution may not be noticed instantly and may be harmful over gradual time.
+This pollution is as bad as any other sudden pollution.
 For example, a chemical spill in water may not affect the safety of the water in the first few years, but after a few years, it could turn toxic and harm the environment interacting with that water.
-Even in the pollution and harmful effects have taken years, the business is still liable to gradual pollution and harm.
-The gradual pollution can still lead to lawsuits, compensations and reputation damage.
+Even if the pollution and harmful effects have taken years, the business is still liable to gradual pollution and harm.

-Environmental insurance cover can protect businesses with gradual pollution by providing costs for claims and, most importantly, clean-up costs.
+Environmental insurance cover can protect businesses from gradual pollution by providing costs for claims and, most importantly, clean-up costs.
 The insurance makes a big difference for a business as it does not suffer from a significant financial loss and allows the company to clean/ fix the spread of pollution.
-In addition, the clean-up will have a positive effect on a business’s brand image too.
+In addition, the clean-up will have a positive effect on a business’s brand image.

 When Does A Business Need Environmental Insurance?

-Businesses should buy environmental insurance at the start of production, as accidents can happen at any time.
-Therefore, insurance should protect businesses before it is too late.
-As mentioned, it can save a company a large sum of financial loss and reputation damage.
-It is also crucial to keep updated on environmental insurance and renew to avoid unwanted risks and prepare for surprising pollution accidents.
-Environmental insurance is vital for industries, such as chemical, manufacturing, transportation, warehousing and waste disposal.
+Businesses should buy environmental insurance as soon as possible, as accidents can happen at any time.
+It can save a company a large sum of financial loss and reputation damage.
+It is also crucial to keep updated on environmental insurance and renew it to avoid unwanted risks and prepare for accidents.
+Environmental insurance is vital for industries, such as most products, chemical, manufacturing, transportation, warehousing and waste disposal industries.